-The valley contains a spectacular waterfall, the recently restored the Hale o Lono heiau (an agricultural temple), an extensive botanical garden that includes hundreds of rare and endangered plants, and hundreds of Hawaiian cultural sites.
+In ancient times, Waimea Valley belonged to the kahuna (priestly class of Hawaiians).
+Waimea is one of the last intact ahupua'a (traditional mountain to sea land division) on the island of O'ahu, and contains a spectacular waterfall, the recently restored the Hale o Lono heiau (an agricultural temple), an extensive botanical garden that includes hundreds of rare and endangered plants, and numerous Hawaiian cultural sites of great significance.

 Join our email list

 - Hawai'i's North Shore, OahuThe North Shore of Oahu is world-famous as a surfing hotspot—but the region boasts natural treasures well beyond the waves.
 Here, 30 miles of scenic coastline give way to prime agricultural land, valuable wildlife habitat, and heritage sites resonant with Hawai'i's cultural legacy.